dongxiansuixin/ue-gameplay-work-balancer/Source/GWBTimeSlicer/GWBTimeSlicer-README.md

 ### Relevant Classes
 * `UGWBTimeSlicer` is a minimal tracker of time, budget, and telemetry of a time slicing operation.
 * `UGWBTimeSlicersSubsystem` manages a global registry of time slicers indexed by identifier.
 The slicers (unfortnuately at the moment) never get garbage collected.
-* `FGWBTimeSliceScopedHandle`
+* `FGWBTimeSlicedScope`
 * `FGWBTimeSlicedLoopScope`

 ### Basic Usage
-* Declare a `FGWBTimeSliceScopedHandle` at the top of your function or outer scope.
+* Declare a `FGWBTimeSlicedScope` at the top of your function or outer scope.
 * Declare a `FGWBTimeSlicedLoopScope` at the top of your for-loop scope.
 * Check `TimeSlicedWork.IsOverBudget()` inside the loop and break if needed.